-- A Quantity A is greater.
+- (A) Quantity A is greater.

-- B Quantity B is greater.
+- (B) Quantity B is greater.

-- C The two quantities are equal.
+- (C) The two quantities are equal.

-- D The relationship cannot be determined from the information given.

 If Lionel's age is 6 years and Maria's age is 10 years, then Quantity A is greater, but if Lionel's age is 4 years and Maria's age is 10 years, then Quantity B is greater.
 Thus, the relationship cannot be determined.
 The correct answer is Choice D, the relationship cannot be determined from the information given.